 Main content | back to top

-The Arctic is rich in biodiversity and contains ecologically-sensitive areas.
-The health of plants and animals depend on the survival of their habitat.
-We work with scientists to better understand the Arctic’s ecosystems.
-We have policies in place to assess environmental risks and we closely monitor the impact of our activities.
+The Arctic is rich in biodiversity and contains many ecologically sensitive areas.
+The health of these resources depends, in large part, on the survival of their habitat.
+We work with scientists to better understand ecosystems in the Arctic, and make a commitment to assessing environmental risks and monitoring the impact of our activities closely.

-Shell recognises the importance of conserving biodiversity, not only because it enriches the environment but also for the future of our business.
+Shell recognises the importance of conserving biodiversity, not only because it enriches the environment, but also because it is essential for the future of our business.

 The Alaska experience

-There are a large number of research projects taking place in the Beaufort and Chukchi seas off Alaska.
-They include, for example, charting the migration routes of whales and other mammals, tagging walruses and establishing what lives on the sea bed.
-All of this helps us to understand more about the wildlife and possible behavioural changes that may occur in response to energy industry activities.
+A large number of research projects are taking place in the Beaufort and Chukchi seas off Alaska.
+They include charting the migration routes of whales and other mammals, tagging walruses and establishing which creatures live on the seabed.
+All of this helps us to understand more about Alaska’s wildlife and how its behaviour might change with energy industry activity in the region.

-Our approach to polar bears and their habitat follows regulatory requirements, including reporting their presence and training staff in how to avoid them and how to deal with them.
-Whenever necessary, we temporarily shut down our operations in response to their presence.
+Our approach to polar bears and their habitat follows strict regulatory requirements.
+These include reporting their presence and training employees to avoid them and, in the event of a confrontation, handle them responsibly.
+Where necessary, we will temporarily shut down our operations in response to their presence.

-Research is being carried out into how polar bears are responding to changes in their habitat as a result of climate change.
-We support some of this research by contributing to the US National Fish and Wildlife Foundation Polar Bear Conservation Fund.
+We support ongoing research into how polar bears are responding to changes in their habitat as a result of climate change.
+We do this through a contribution to the US National Fish and Wildlife Foundation Polar Bear Conservation Fund.

 Gaining a better understanding of the Arctic ecosystem

-Shell combines traditional knowledge with scientific studies in finding out more about how plants and mammals in the Arctic depend on each other.
+Shell combines traditional knowledge with scientific studies to find out more about the ways in which plants and mammals in the Arctic depend on each other.